AI Summary

 Unfortunately, WordPress is notorious for email delivery issues.
 Commonly, these issues arise because your WordPress hosting server is not properly configured to use the PHP Mail function.

 Besides, PHP Mail doesn’t add any authenticating elements to your email messages.
 This means that your emails are very likely to be treated as spam and never reach your recipient’s inbox.
-Email deliverability problems are common for Gmail users because Google has very strict rules against spam.

-How Does SMTP Fix WordPress Emails?
+How does SMTP fix WordPress emails?

 SMTP stands for Simple Mail Transfer Protocol.
 It’s one of the most reliable ways to send emails on the internet.